aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/table-processing/working-with-document-lists/_index.md

 ### Does Aspose.Words for Java support working with tables in documents?
 Yes, Aspose.Words for Java provides extensive support for working with tables, allowing you to create, modify, and extract tabular data effortlessly.

-## Conclusion

-In this comprehensive guide, we've explored the world of working with document lists using Aspose.Words for Java.
-You've learned how to create, modify, and extract information from document lists, all with the power and flexibility of Aspose.Words for Java.
-Start implementing these techniques in your Java projects today and streamline your document automation tasks.